-👋 Hi, I’m Neal and I give developers actionable & non-patronizing career advice.
+👋 Hi, I’m Neal and I give Developers and Product Managers actionable & non-patronizing career advice.

 I write from the heart & my own experience.
-I’ve worked at big companies and startups, switched careers twice, been laid off, ghosted by recruiters, asked to work for free, and made plenty of mistakes along the way.
+I’ve worked at big companies and startups, switched careers, been laid off, ghosted by recruiters, asked to work for free, and made plenty of my own mistakes along the way.